Things to do

 Walkers, runners, horseriders and mountain-bike riders can explore the park on shared trails.
-Another twelve trails are provided specifically for mountain-bike riders.
+Another 13 trails are provided specifically for mountain-bike riders.

 Be aware that there are two emus roaming the park.
 They were hand raised on adjoining land and are accustomed to being around people they know and can be inquisitive about visitors.
 For the bird's safety and for your safety, slow down near them and don’t approach or try to touch them.

 Shared trails and mountain-bike trails are suitable for bicycles designed for off-road riding.
 They are not suitable for bicycles designed for smooth road surfaces.